 CLERA WINDOWS + DOORS · PATIO DOORS GUIDE

-Measuring accurately for a patio door replacement ensures the new unit fits the existing rough opening without requiring costly structural modifications.
+Accurate measurements for a patio door replacement ensure that the new unit fits the existing rough opening (the raw, unfinished door framing) without requiring costly structural modifications.
 Here is how to do it correctly.

 What you need: a steel tape measure, a level, and a notepad.